lsfusion/platform/docs/en/Properties_and_actions_block.md

 - `EXTNULL`

   Keyword.
 Used only in the [hierarchical](Structured_view.md#hierarchy) view.
-Indicates that when exporting to XML / JSON, NULL value will not be skipped, will be exported as 'null'.
+Indicates that when exporting to XML / JSON, NULL value will not be skipped, will be exported:
+    - to JSON as 'null'.
+    - to XML as empty value.

 - `IN propertyGroup`